unChaz/sci-fi-5e/srd/mechanics/combat.md

 #### Moving Around Other Creatures

-You can move through a nonhostile creature’s space.
-In contrast, you can move through a hostile creature’s space only if the creature is at least two sizes larger or smaller than you.
-Remember that another creature’s space is difficult terrain for you.
+You can move through a nonhostile creature's space.
+In contrast, you can move through a hostile creature's space only if the creature is at least two sizes larger or smaller than you.
+Remember that another creature's space is difficult terrain for you.

-Whether a creature is a friend or an enemy, you can’t willingly end your move in its space.
+Whether a creature is a friend or an enemy, you can't willingly end your move in its space.

-If you leave a hostile creature’s reach during your move, you provoke an opportunity attack, as explained later in the chapter.
+If you leave a hostile creature's reach during your move, you provoke an opportunity attack, as explained later in the chapter.

 \page